 During that time away I was fortunate to do 100 Media Interviews and be named the Baseball Blogger Alliance President.

 To Subscribe and listen daily to ‘Our Lead Personality’ Sully’s 20 Minutes Daily (every day since Oct.24, 2012) Podcast click here.
 Guaranteed listening to the Sully Baseball Daily Podcast will be the best time you invest in online!

-Posted on November 24, 2015, in MLB Payroll and Contracts and tagged adam wainwright, alejandro de aza, Andrew McCutchen, Anthony DeSclafani, Aroldis Champman, BIlly Hamilton, brandon finnegan, brandon phillips, brian price, Bronson Arroyo, burke badenhop, Carlos Contreras, chicago cubs, chris young, cincinnati reds, Cincinnati Reds Payroll in 2016, devin mesoraco, eugenio suarez, Ivan De Jesus, J.J.
-Hoover, Jason Bourgeois, jay bruce, joey votto, John Lamb, Jon Moscot, Jumbo Diaz, kyle kendrick, matt holliday, Michael Lorenzen, NL Central, pittsburgh pirates, Raisel Iglesias, Ramon Cabrera, Ryan LaMarre, ryan mattheus, Skip Schumaker, st louis cardinals, stephon johnson, todd frazier, tony cingrani, Tucker Barnhart, Tyler Holt, walt jocketty, will venable, yadier molina, zack cozart.
+Posted on March 7, 2016, in MLB Payroll and Contracts and tagged adam wainwright, Andrew McCutchen, Anthony DeSclafani, Aroldis Champman, BIlly Hamilton, brandon finnegan, brandon phillips, brian price, Bronson Arroyo, burke badenhop, Caleb Cotham, Carlos Contreras, chicago cubs, chris young, cincinnati reds, Cincinnati Reds Payroll in 2016, devin mesoraco, eugenio suarez, Ivan De Jesus, J.J.
+Hoover, jay bruce, joey votto, John Lamb, Jon Moscot, Jose Peraza, Jumbo Diaz, matt holliday, Michael Lorenzen, NL Central, pittsburgh pirates, Raisel Iglesias, Ramon Cabrera, Skip Schumaker, st louis cardinals, stephon johnson, todd frazier, tony cingrani, Tucker Barnhart, Tyler Holt, walt jocketty, yadier molina, zack cosart.
 Bookmark the permalink.
 1 Comment.

 Pingback: Baseball Blogs Weigh In: Alvarez, McCutchen, Duda - MLB Trade Rumors